XCOM 2: Release

 On May 18, 2015, Take-Two Interactive announced a new, untitled AAA game in its annual earning reports.
 Several days later, on May 25, a teaser website called "Advent Future" was launched.
 It featured an advertisement of the "Advent Administration", whose aim was "creating a world free from hunger, pain, sickness, and war" but later revealed the Administration had more sinister plans.
 The game was officially revealed on June 1, 2015, by IGN and its debut cinematic trailer was released.

 XCOM 2 was originally set to be released in November 2015 but its release was postponed to February 5, 2016, to allow the developers additional time to refine the game.
 Players who ordered the game before release received a new recruit and the Resistance Warrior Pack, which has extra customization options.
 2K collaborated with video game collectible maker Project TriForce to create a Beam Pistol replica for players to purchase, and partnered with novelist Gregory Keyes, who wrote a prequel novel named XCOM 2: Resurrection that was released on November 10, 2015.
 Firaxis announced the game would only be released for personal computers because of the company's expertise in developing PC games.
 The team believed making XCOM 2 a PC-only title would allow them to introduce new features such as procedural levels.
 In addition, developing XCOM 2 for a single platform is simpler.
-Despite this, the game was released for PlayStation 4 and Xbox One consoles on September 27, 2016.
+Despite this, the game was released for PlayStation 4 and Xbox One consoles on September 27, 2016; the ports were developed by Blind Squirrel Games.
 Gamepad support for PC and a mode that allows players to explore the Avengers headquarters in first-person perspective were released in November 2016.